 Step-3: Apply theme settings

-On your Confluence Server Instance
+On your Confluence On-prem Instance

 -